This article was updated on September 19, 2021

 If you’re looking for the scariest movie of the hundreds of horror flicks this Halloween, look no further than the science behind the scare.

-From the gory bloodbaths of modern horror to the jump-scares of time’s past, a new study uncovered which scary movie is actually terrifying by measuring the heart rates of dozens of people.
+From the gory bloodbaths of modern horror to the jump-scares of time’s past, a new study uncovered which scary movie is actually terrifying.

-The movies, which consisted of research from critic’s lists and Reddit recommendations, included 50 of the best horror films ever made, including modern flicks like “Paranormal Activity,” “A Quiet Place,” and Stephen King’s “It,” to the classics featuring “Halloween” and “A Nightmare on Elm Street.”
+The movies, which consisted of research from critic’s lists and Reddit recommendations, included 50 of the best horror films ever made, including modern flicks like “Paranormal Activity,” “A Quiet Place,” and Stephen King’s “It,” to the classics such as “Halloween” and “A Nightmare on Elm Street.”

 The scariest movie is…